Welcome to Birds in Clyde |

 Website updates

-- The March 2024 Grapevine records have now been added to the website.
-You can also find April 2023 on the website and read about what was seen this month last year.
+- NEW: The February 2025 grapevine records have now been added to the website.
+You can check back on our Grapevine archive under the "Recording & Reporting" section in the navigation.
 Do let us know what you find this month!

 Next Talk (in person) |

-Recent changes to Twitter may mean this feed no longer works.
+Recent changes to X (Twitter) may mean this feed no longer works.
 We will continue to monitor the situation.